steve2013/stevenedward.github.io/index.md

 ### Teaching

+- Internet Programming and Applications(For Undergraduate students)
+- Object Oriented Programming in C++ (For Undergraduate and Masters students)

 ### Professional Service
 **PHP developer** at the Duxte Limited Company 2012 to date.
 **Web developer** at the Web Technologies Tanzania Limited Company, from June 2009 - March 2010